masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 ---
 name: lab-transit-challenge-1
-# 👩‍💻 Challenge 8.1: Enable the Transit Engine
+# 窶昨汳サ Challenge 8.1: Enable the Transit Engine
 * In this lab challenge, you'll enable the Transit engine.
 * You'll do this in the [Vault Encryption as a Service](https://play.instruqt.com/hashicorp/invite/qleasfx1dszc) Instruqt track.
 * Instructions: